JCPTrevillian/JCPTrevillian/README.md

   During the pandemic I decided to take a leap of faith and bet on myself.
 While I loved dentristry (I still do) I also love bulding things, breaking them, and rebuilding them to understand how it works.
 Data was something I leveraged in my Dental roles so I decided to explore Data by completing the Google Data Analytics Professional Certification.
-I heard about the APP partnership with Anita B and Intuit so I applied.
-Imagine my excitement when I learned **out of hundreds of applicants I was one of the chosen few!**
+I heard about the APP partnership with Anita B and Intuit and thought that would be an amazing life-chaging experience so I applied.

+  **Imagine my excitement when I learned out of hundreds of applicants I was one of the chosen few!**

   The apprenticeship was split into two parts: the intensive learning phase and the apprenticeship phase.
 In the first half, the learning phase, I worked hard to earn my full stack Tech Degree (Javascript, Node, React, Express, SQL).
 I forged meaningful friendships with